There are many different aromatherapy training course providers out there.

 The IFA is a not for profit organisation, and does not sell any essential oils.
 It works with the sole aim to further the research, safe use and awareness of aromatherapy in all its forms for personal, emotional, physical, and psychological wellbeing.

-Professional Standards Authority - accredited register
+Professional Standards Authority (PSA) Accredited Register

 The International Federation of Aromatherapists (IFA) governing body are accredited by the Professional Standards Agency (PSA) who are an independent body accountable to UK Parliament, and are responsible for overseeing the regulation and registration of those who work in health and social care within the UK.